dailybruin/brand/stack/readme.md

 The name of this blog is The Stack.
 Both the 'T' and the 'S' are capitalized with a space between words.
 When used as an adjective, the "The" may be omitted; e.g., "Stack post" or "Stack visualization".
 If possible, use as an adjective should be avoided.
 E.g., instead of saying "Stack post", say "a post on The Stack".

 The editor who oversees The Stack is the data editor.
-The data editor is an assistant editor in the Online Department of the Daily Bruin.
+The data editor is an assistant editor in the online department of the Daily Bruin.

 **Shortest description:** Data blog